 - Look up for overhead power lines when raising a sailboat mast.
 Stay clear of any area beneath overhead power lines.

 - Know and follow state boating safety guidelines.

 - Watch for submerged objects.
 Don’t dive, swim or wade without first checking for underwater hazards.

 - Wear a Coast Guard-approved personal flotation device or a life jacket when boating or using fishing waders.

 - Keep alert when near a dam and be prepared to leave the water quickly.

 - If caught in rising water, stay calm and move diagonally across the current until you reach safety.

 - If trapped on an island that’s not likely to become submerged, stay there and signal for help.
 Do not try to swim or wade across the river.

-Most Idaho Power dams have sirens and strobe lights that signal when dam spillgates are about to be opened.
+Most Idaho Power dams have sirens and strobe lights that signal when dam spillgates are about to open.
 If you hear or see one of these warning signals, immediately leave the area downstream of the dam or the spillway.

 Buoy lines and cables with warning signs are there to keep boaters and swimmers at a safe distance from our dams.
 Don’t cross, tie up to or go under these lines.
-If for some reason water had to be released through the spillgates, you could be swept over the dam’s spillway or pulled under by strong currents.
+You could be swept over the dam’s spillway or pulled under by strong currents.